fan2/mkdocs/docs/blog/posts/cs/byte-order-endianess.md

     ![ARM-CortexA-endianess](./images/ARM-CortexA-endianess.svg)
 </figure>

+The designers of the ARM processor didn’t want to take sides in the little- vs. big-endian debate, so they made the ARM processor support both.

 This data endianness is controlled independently for each Execution level.
-For EL3, EL2 and EL1, the relevant register of SCTLR_ELn.EE sets the endianness.
-The additional bit at EL1, SCTLR_EL1.E0E controls the data endian setting for EL0.
-In the AArch64 execution state, data accesses can be LE or BE, while instruction fetches are always LE.
+For `EL3`, `EL2` and `EL1`, the relevant register of `SCTLR_ELn.EE` sets the endianness.
+The additional bit at `EL1`, `SCTLR_EL1.E0E` controls the data endian setting for `EL0`.
+In the AArch64 execution state, data accesses can be `LE` or `BE`, while instruction fetches are always `LE`.

 [aapcs64](https://github.com/ARM-software/abi-aa/blob/2a70c42d62e9c3eb5887fa50b71257f20daca6f9/aapcs64/aapcs64.rst) - 5.8 Byte order ("Endianness"):